Estimating Non-Stabilizerness Dynamics Without Simulating It: Numerical results

 We employ the ICCR method to study the dynamics of non-stabilizerness in the monitored Clifford circuit described above.
 This model is known to feature a measurement-induced phase transition~\cite{Skinner_2019,Gullans_2020} in both entanglement and mixed-state purification dynamics with critical point at $p_c\approx 0.16$.
-Figure~\ref{f:phase_trans} shows our numerical results for densities of nullity $\nu/N$ and SREs $m_n=M_n/N$ for a system of $N=1000$ qubits and depth $T=2N$.
+To track the renormalization of the initial state, we use MPSs with bond dimension $\chi$ as the variational class.
+Figure~\ref{f:phase_trans} shows our numerical results for the densities of second SRE $m_2=M_2/N$ and nullity $\nu/N$ for a system of $N=1000$ qubits and depth $T=2N$.
 We distinguish two phases separated by a critical measurement density $p_c$ that coincides with that observed in previous works.
-For $p>p_c$, the measurements purify the non-stabilizerness of the system, leaving it in an almost-stabilizer state.
+For $p>p_c$, the measurements purify the magic of the system, leaving it in an almost-stabilizer state.
 In contrast, an extensive non-stabilizerness survives for $p<p_c$, meaning that the state is still non-trivial at times of order $\mathcal{O}(N)$.

+As the bond dimension $\chi$ is increased, the renormalization of the initial state is followed more accurately, and thus we expect the non-stabilizerness estimates to converge to the exact results for $\chi\gg 1$.
+Interestingly, we notice that $m_2$ grows monotonically as $\chi$ is highered, indicating that computing the SRE at finite bond dimension systematically underestimates the true value.
+This numerical observation suggests that the ICCR method provides lower bounds to the magic measures, even though we were unable to prove it rigorously.
+In contrast, as argued previously, the stabilizer rank is independent of $\chi$.

-The two phases are better distinguished by looking at the shape of the time evolution of non-stabilizerness measures.
-We present numerical results for the first SRE, which is representative of the others.
-The variable $t$ represents the discrete time of the circuit.
+The two phases are better distinguished by looking at how magic evolves as a function of the discrete time $t$ of the circuit.
 For $p>p_c$, we show in Fig.~\ref{f:dyn_fast} that the steady state with vanishing non-stabilizerness is reached exponentially fast, with a typical relaxation time that depends on $p$ and we find to be independent of $N$.
-In contrast, Fig.~\ref{f:dyn_slow} shows the case of $p<p_c$, which features very slow dynamics given by $M_1(t)\approx N-A \ln t$ at long times.
+In contrast, Fig.~\ref{f:dyn_slow} shows the case of $p<p_c$, which features very slow dynamics given by $M_2(t)\approx N-A \ln t$ at long times.
 We observe that the prefactor $A$ of the logarithmic growth is independent of $N$, and thus it takes an exponentially long time for $m_1$ to relax to zero.